 The EU AI Act: Structure and Scope

 The EU AI Act (Regulation (EU) 2024/1689) entered into force on 1 August 2024.
-It applies to providers who place AI systems on the EU market, deployers who use AI systems in the EU, and importers and distributors of AI systems intended for the EU market.
-Extraterritorial application means businesses based outside the EU can be subject to the Act if their AI systems affect people in the EU.
+It applies to providers (organisations that build or sell an AI system), deployers (organisations that use one in their own operations), and importers and distributors of AI systems intended for the EU market.
+This reach beyond EU borders, sometimes called extraterritorial application, means businesses based outside the EU can be subject to the Act if their AI systems affect people in the EU.

 The Act defines an AI system as: a machine-based system designed to operate with varying levels of autonomy that may exhibit adaptiveness after deployment, and that infers from inputs how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.